Admin — Agent Templates

 Section titled “Configuration tab”- Identity — name, slug, description, category, publish toggle

-- Runtime selector — default managed runtime for new agents created from this template: Strands or Pi
+- Runtime selector — default managed runtime for new agents created from this template: Pi

 - Model select — dropdown backed by the tenant’s configured model catalog